Gaming on Linux: How?

 By default, Steam only enables the ability to run Windows games on Linux to those it has verified as working, which is a much smaller subset than what’s available on Steam.
 A lot of those games often can and do run well; see ProtonDB.
 To enable Steam Play for all games, open your Steam settings, go to “Compatibility”, and toggle “Enable Steam Play for all other titles”.

-For your personal files in your home (user) directory, I highly recommend Pika Backup.
-It has a great interface that walks you through everything.
-You can search for it in the app store.
+For your personal files in your home (user) directory, Pika Backup has a great interface that walks you through everything.
+For more advanced users, I highly recommend Backrest.

 If you need something equivalent to Windows’ System Restore or macOS’ Time Machine, Nobara ships with Timeshift pre-installed, and Bazzite can be rolled back to previous versions easily.